-Everyday Luca Cardinali puts his know-how at the company’s disposal, personally following and taking care of the plate annealing process – a fundamental moment in giving the instruments those timbre peculiarities that make them unique.
+Everyday Luca Cardinali puts his know-how at the company’s disposal, personally following and taking care of the plate annealing process – a fundamental moment in giving the instruments those timbre peculiarities that make unique.

 The brass plates